 My background is in biology; I graduated with distinction from Duke University with a B.S. in biology, and I managed a neurobiology lab at Duke Medical Center before moving to Minnesota.
 Currently, my days are filled with caring for my family and volunteering.
 I am a volunteer canine handler with Minnesota K9 Search Specialists, the canine element of Minnesota Task Force 1.
 Our family dog, Coda, is a Type II certified USAR canine; together, Coda and I are deployed for the search and rescue of disaster victims within the state of Minnesota.

-Before moving to the Wayzata School District six years ago, I lived in our neighboring school district of Robbinsdale.
+Before moving to the Wayzata School District in 2016, I lived in our neighboring school district of Robbinsdale.
 I have extensive experience driving change in that district, having led my community during a school facilities reorganization that was being rushed through without consideration for how it would affect students or families in the Pilgrim Lane neighborhood.
 I acted as liaison between community members, board members, school administration, and city planners, ultimately coming to a solution that was satisfactory to all.
 I'm proud to say that the eventual solution for the FAIR Pilgrim Lane School in District 281 was referred to informally in board meetings as "The Sheila Prior Plan."
 My experience with the community and the school board during this time reinforced the importance of transparency and of allowing time for input from all stakeholders when making decisions.